-Gardening can be labour intensive, but making changes to the way you deal with watering, weeding and pruning, along with clever plant choices, can make your garden more low maintenance.
-You can make small changes, like swapping high maintenance plants like dahlias and roses, with easy long flowering perennials or evergreen shrubs.
+Gardening can be labour-intensive, but changing how you water, weed and prune, along with clever plant choices, can make your garden more low-maintenance.
+You can make small changes, like swapping high-maintenance plants like dahlias and roses with easy, long-flowering perennials or evergreen shrubs.
 Or make a big change, like getting rid of your lawn and embracing a gravel garden.

-Whether you're planning a new garden or making changes to an existing one, prioritise what you most enjoy, whether that's veg gardening or planting up pots.
+Whether you're planning a new garden or making changes to an existing one, prioritise what you most enjoy, whether that's vegetable gardening or planting pots.
 Leave time for these activities and make the rest of your outdoor space easy and quick to manage.
-Here's a few ideas of how to make your garden more low-maintenance.
+Here are a few ideas of how to make your garden more low-maintenance.

 Choose easy shrubs